Stephen used to be a film editor and professional voice-over announcer.

 Stephen can’t stand the feel of corduroy or velvet.

-In high school, Stephen was voted as having the “best sense of humor” by his senior class.
+Stephen was voted as having the “best sense of humor” by his high school classmates, which really upped the pressure for his graduation commencement speech.

 Stephen is an experienced commercial litigator who has defended his clients’ rights across the country in federal and state court, alternative dispute resolution forums, and appeals.
 He assists clients with a wide variety of complex claims, including those relating to franchise law violations, breach of contract, unfair and deceptive trade practices, and intellectual property.
 Stephen also advises his clients on intellectual property licensing and business formation.